Hockey Development

 Dedicated Goalie Days

-Mondays, Tuesdays, and every other Wednesday, 8:00 AM–12:00 PM: morning meeting, mentorship, video, hand-eye work, goalie-specific warm-up, then a full 30–40 minute on-ice session (blue line down) before facing shots from players.
+Every Monday and Tuesday and every other Wednesday, 8:00 AM–12:00 PM — a check-in with the goalies, goalie-specific warm-up, hand-eye work, video or mentorship, and a full on-ice training session before facing shots from players.

 Professional Goalie Staff

-Led by our goalie coaching staff with structured, position-specific development and regular player feedback.
+Led by Bruce Racine with RGA goalie coaches Alex Weissenborn and Wyatt Sloan — structured, position-specific development and regular player feedback.

 Between RGA Days